Marijuana Legalization and the Workplace

 A: RICOVR healthcare’s rapid THC saliva test uses the first truly portable nanoparticle plasmonic fiberoptic absorbance biosensor (P-FAB) detection technology, allowing for fast, non-invasive specimen collection and analysis.
 It uses only a small amount of saliva with a user-friendly workflow to detect recent THC use within 5 minutes.
 Watch our workflow and technology videos to learn more https://www.ricovr.com/xaliva-thc/.

-A: Yes, It can detect in nanograms actual delta 9 THC molecules whereas most tests can only detect THC metabolites which only indicate past marijuana use.
-RICOVR healthcare will announce specific accuracy levels at the conclusion of our user testing.
+A: Yes, It can detect in nanograms actual delta 9 THC molecules.
+Traditional drug tests can only detect THC metabolites that only indicate past marijuana use.
+Our lab results support a cut-off of 10 ng/mL THC in saliva.
+RICOVR Healthcare will announce sensitivity, specificity, and accuracy levels at the conclusion of our user testing.

-A: Our lab results indicate a sensitivity of 1ng/ml for THC.
-Depending on current state laws, per se limits generally range from 2-5 ng/mL for THC drugged driving.
-RICOVR healthcare will announce specific levels at the conclusion of our user testing.
+A: Our lab results support a cut-off of 10 ng/mL THC in saliva.
+RICOVR Healthcare will announce sensitivity, specificity, and accuracy levels at the conclusion of our user testing.